-FN 390.
+- clinical and community settings.
+Prerequisite: BS 113; BS 114; FN 235 and/or FN 255.
+(3) - FN 390.
 Hospitality Sales and Marketing.
 The importance of a formalized sales and marketing program in successful hotel, restaurant and tourism operations.
 Prerequisites: FN 150; FN 270; MK 301.
-(3)

-FN 401.
+(3) - FN 401.
 Sports Nutrition.
 Basic theory and application related to nutrition for athletic performance.
 Application of sports nutrition concepts for recreational and elite athletes.
 Prerequisite: FN 235 or FN 255 or consent of instructor.
-(3)

-FN 406.
+Prerequisite: HL 331.
+(3) - FN 406.
 Hospitality and Institution Administration.
 Food service systems management concepts, tools, and functions are used to meet organizational goals through effective leadership and problem solving applications.
 Prerequisites: FN 205; FN 304.
-(3)

-FN 416.
+(3) - FN 416.
 Quantity Food Production.
 Menu planning preparation, sanitation and service in a quantity production environment.
 One 2 hour lecture and two 2-hour lab.
 Prerequisites: FN 205 with a minimum grade of 'C'; FN 304; FN 320 or FN 350; FN 406.
-(4)

-FN 425.
+(4) - FN 425.
 Health, Nutrition and Safety of the Young Child.
 Essentials of health, nutrition and safety as applied to the well-being of the child from conception through age eight.
-(3)

-FN 473.
+(3) - FN 473.
 Internship in the Hospitality Management.
 A career-related work experience in Hospitality Management which focuses on skill development and application of academic principles and concepts.
 May be repeated for credit.
 Prerequisites: 75 hours completed; 2.50 cumulative GPA; 18 hours completed in hospitality management courses with a 2.50 GPA; or consent of program director and department chairperson.
 May be repeated for credit up to 12 hours.
-(4)

-FN 502.
+(4) - FN 502.
 Nutrition II.
 Study of metabolism of proteins, fats and carbohydrates, stressing the action and interaction of nutrients within the human body.
 Prerequisite: BS 113; BS 114; CH 234; FN 255; FN 355.
-(3)

-FN 503.
+(3) - FN 503.
 Medical Nutrition Therapy I. Part one of the in-depth study of pathophysiology and the principles of medical nutrition therapy for various disease states.
 Three hours lecture and 2 hours lab.
-Prerequisites: BS 113; BS 114; FN 502; or consent of instructor.
-(4)
+Prerequisites: BS 113; BS 114; FN 502.
+(4) - FN 504.

-FN 504.
 Medical Nutrition Therapy II.
 Part two of the in-depth study of pathophysiology and the principles of medical nutrition therapy for various disease states.
 One hour lecture and 6 hours clinical rotation.
 Prerequisite: FN 503 or consent of instructor.
 (4)

 FN 515.
-Yield/Revenue Management for
+Yield/Revenue Management for Hospitality Industry.

-Hospitality Industry.
 Principles of revenue maximization and factors impacting revenue management decisions such as room sales, food and beverage activity and special events.
 Prerequisites: FN 270; FN 304; or consent of instructor.
 (3)